 Kim Walls is an internationally recognized skincare expert focused on optimizing health through skincare.
 Leading child health advocacy groups and national media rely on Kim’s clinical expertise to help parents navigate the often confusing world of natural skincare.

 Kimmie is a happy mama of three awesome kids.
 She is married to a Desi Arnaz look-alike whom supports her Lucille Ball tendencies.
 Together they reside in Orange County, California.
 She enjoys all things crafty, wearing flip flops 365 days per year, elephants of all sizes, talking about herself in third-person, reading, thrifting, and baking.

-You can say hi to her over at her blog, Sugar and Dots.
+You can say hi to her over at her blog, Hello Mess.

 Laura is a first time mom, wife, blogger, chef of all things wholesome, etiquette teacher, cloth diaper fan, and wannabe crafter/DIY'er.